tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

 Script to add pRouter Objects
 =============================

-The usual mechanism for adding pRouter objects to ``contrail-config`` is through Contrail UI.
-But you also have the ability to add these objects using the Contrail ``vnc-api`` .
+The usual mechanism for adding pRouter objects to ``contrail-config`` is through Tungsten Fabric UI.
+But you also have the ability to add these objects using the Tungsten Fabric ``vnc-api`` .
 To add one pRouter, save the file with the name ``cfg-snmp.py`` , and then execute the command as shown:
 ``python cfg-snmp.py``

 Example: Content for cfg-snmp.py